bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

     Last login: Tue Aug 16 22:01:23 2022 from 192.168.1.10
     NAS-X:~$

-In some cases an error message simmilar to the following may appear because the Seagate Central uses an older, less secure version of encryption.
+In some cases, an error message may appear because the Seagate Central uses an older, less secure version of encryption.
 Some modern Linux ssh clients may complain as per the following example.

     berto@rpi ~$ssh admin@192.168.1.50
-    Unable to negotiate with 10.0.2.198 port 22: no matching host key type found.
+    Unable to negotiate with 192.168.1.50 port 22: no matching host key type found.
 Their offer: ssh-rsa,ssh-dss

 If this happens then you can configure the Linux ssh client to allow connections to hosts using the older version of encryption as follows.